 Annual Agricultural Brunch – March 30, 2017

-The Annual Chamber Agricultural Brunch is being presented by Columbia County Farm Bureau and Columbia County Chamber of Commerce, which will be held on Thursday, March 30 from 11:00 am – 12:30 pm at Love Apple Farm.
+New Format and Location for the Annual Chamber Agricultural Brunch is being presented by Columbia County Farm Bureau and Columbia County Chamber of Commerce, which will be held on Thursday, March 30 from 11:00 am – 12:30 pm at Love Apple Farm.
+Cost is $25.
 Don’t miss this opportunity to learn about agricultural businesses and network.
 Program will be Invasive Species: Something for Everyone! presented by Marilyn Wyman, with Cornell Cooperative Extension of Columbia and Greene Counties.
-Stay tuned for further details
+Sponsors of this event are Columbia Land Conservancy, Cornell Cooperative Extension of Columbia & Greene Counties, Farm Credit East ACA, Fix Bros, Inc. and Hawthorne Valley Association.
+Investors of all events throughout the year are Major Investors: Kinderhook Bank, Columbia Economic Development Corporation and E.P.
+Nevins Insurance Agency.
+Media Investors are Columbia-Greene Media, iHeartMedia, and Mid-Hudson Cablevision, Inc. Premium Investors are The Bank of Greene County and MetzWood Insurance.

 Invasive Species: Something for Everyone!